LewisScally/doks-1/content/docs/prologue/introduction.md

 ### Tutorial - It's all in the name

-{{< alert icon="👉" text="The Tutorial is intended for novice to intermediate users." >}}

-[B](https://getdoks.org/tutorial/introduction/)egin by entering a room name on the home page, and clicking go/hitting enter.
+{{< alert icon="👉" text="The Tutorial is intended for novice to intermediate users.
+Begin by entering a room name on the home page, and clicking go/hitting enter.

 You are entered into a public access room, by visiting 'www.lchat.co.uk/YOURROOMNAME